ducalex/retro-go/README.md

 ### Compared to other similar projects for the ODROID-GO, Retro-Go brings:
 - In-game menu
-- RTC adjust and save
+- GB RTC adjust and save
+- GB GBC colorization palettes
 - More scaling options
 - Bilinear filtering
 - NES color palettes